alwaysdata/autodeploy-git-hook/README.md

 ## Configure

 The script embed some variables you need to define to get it working properly.
-They are delcared at the top of the `post-receive` file, feel free to adapt them to your needs:
+They are declared at the top of the `post-receive` file, feel free to adapt them to your needs:

-- `TARGET`: the redirectory where the files need to be deployed
+- `TARGET`: the directory where the files need to be deployed
 - `GIT_DIR`: the current git bare repository path
 - `BRANCH`: the branch to deploy (default to `production`)